|

 signature theme, such as age management, medical aesthetics,

-mindfulness, fitness, wellness, luxury, etc.
+mindfulness, fitness, wellness, luxury, etc. The key points to

 remember are to know the market and the competition, and then